nightdevil00/okimarchy/README.md

 # Okimarchy

+Compatibility: Okimarchy is now compatible with Omarchy 3

 **Okimarchy** is an *okimari* flavor of arch forked from Omarchy.
 This transforms Omarchy from an *omakase* (chef's choice) to an *okimari* (pre-set menu) approach:
 - **Omakase**: Trust the chef completely (original Omarchy with Hyprland only)